 General notes to caches

-A cache is in general an idea to save already computed work and to be able to load it very fast.
+A cache is in general an idea to save processing time and effort work and improve load speeds.

 In our computers we have really a lot of different caches.
 CPUs had just a Level1 cache, modern CPUs have usually a big cache stepped in 3 levels.
 Even our storage has a cache.
 Servers have bigger hardware caches than desktop computers.
 Just to give an idea, why servers are faster for serving webpages even with less GHz than the normal desktops.
 When we talk about caches it is very important to say which kind of caches.
 The whole chapter of caching has a lot todo with correct understanding of the basics.

 Before the joomla page is even installed, there are usually already some software caches available.
 Which module is suitable depends already on the used server software.
 Usually apache or nginx, both have caching abilities on server level.
 But it is quite hard to get some of them correctly working for php pages.

 Joomla itself has a caching system, which is even extendable by plugins.
 This system can be configured in the joomla main configuration.
 The cache stores parts of the already rendered html as file.

 The "progressive caching" should not be used!
 It is creates a cache file for any rendered page per user.
 So any user has no cached file for the first call.
 This makes no sense, because users do not tend to browse the same pages.
 It is very likely that they leave the store before they find out, that loading the category a second time is a lot faster.
 The classic cache works so, that the rendered pages are stored user independent.
 This lowers the server load and can be a lot faster.
 VirtueMart uses this plugin system of joomla.
 Some cache calls ignore the setting of joomla (for example the vm news feed and the categorytree), because the cache is automatically cleared and delivers only function results (not a rendered page).

 Developers can delete these caches in the joomla cache overview like standard joomla caches if needed.